 Note the visible weld line at the front of the can and the size and shape of the locking collar at the rear.
 We’ll come back to the look of the can later.

 I received three suppressors, all with sequential serials and, according to my contact, all from Surefire’s UK-bound production line.
 So I would say these are as close as one can get to a ‘real’ UKSF suppressor (although of course mine never made it to the UK, I intercepted them here in the USA).

 Starting with the flash hider, this is one of the older designs released by Surefire, before its newer SOCOM line.
 The 216A flash hider is iconic: it is one of the longest standing and most recognizable parts of the L119 series rifles.

-It uses an interesting indexing system whereby a male lug internal to the suppressor is designed to interface with a female slot on the flash hider itself.
+It uses an interesting indexing system whereby a male lug internal to the suppressor is designed to interface with a female slot on the flash hider itself (of which there are four).
 Once the suppressor is in place, a locking collar is rotated – which is an eccentric cam – that locks the suppressor body to the flash hider.